spwhite1337/card-classifier/README.md

 consideration of the input's likelihood of being a magic card.
 This approach assumes it already is a magic card, just of an uncertain mana class (Like a Buzzfeed Quiz that already assumes you're a Harry Potter character).

+Note: To predict whether or not an input image is a magic card one could create a classifier with all of these images in the positive class and something like COCO or ImageNet images in the negative class.
+I might do this later.

 ## Procedure

 - `cd card-classifier`